 When back in Canada we often end up splurging and getting a few new (up to date) toys for ourselves.
 This trip we got an iPad mini for Arias (to help with her homeschooling apps), and iPhone6s+ for me (to add to our photography gear).
 To make sure these last as long as possible we got a LifeProof case for my phone (although I don’t think I will ever get up the nerve to dunk it in the ocean and take underwater pics with it) and a kid-proof case for the iPad.
 We also got two new camera bags, one from Lowepro and one from Lo and Sons (the camera bag that doubles as a purse) because our camera comes everywhere with me.
 And a new GorillaPod tripod (since we lost our last one to “the drink”/ie ocean, thanks mjsailing! hahaha) and a mini tripod for my iPhone, oh yes I did!

 Books.
 Although I would love to say that I read, I get maybe one book in on the kindle every year (thank you for giving me that Amanda).
 When I refer to books I mean more for the kids.
 We have an amazing library on St. Thomas, but Arias has become a reading machine so I went to the thrift store and stocked up on chapter books for her to gobble up.
 And for Ellia we are still working through her Reading Eggs books, which we will bring aboard to compliment her Bob books.

-We try and pickup those little things that you we can’t easily find on island, the creature comforts that we sometimes crave, like rice wraps and poutine gravy.
-Or my skin products, OZ naturals, that I can’t just pick up at the local pharmacy.
+We try and pick up those little things that we can’t easily find on the island, the creature comforts that we sometimes crave, like rice wraps and poutine gravy.
+Or my skin products, OZ Naturals, that I can’t just pick up at the local pharmacy.
 I usually get more of our sunscreens, but if my memory serves me right we still have a good amount on the boat at the moment.
 Fingers crossed.